dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 and might be especially relevant for anyone considering move from Groovy to Kotlin.
 Hopefully, it can be interesting for non-Groovy and non-Kotlin people as well.

-This is not a thorough comparison, it only included things I came across while transforming Groovy code in Kotlin.
+This is not a thorough comparison, since it only includes things I came across while transforming Groovy code in Kotlin.

 #### About migration
-It doesn't really matter for this blog post but it might good to mention that Activity Tracker is a proof-of-concept plugin for IntelliJ IDEs to track and record user activity.
+It doesn't really matter for this blog post but might good to mention that Activity Tracker is a proof-of-concept plugin for IntelliJ IDEs to track and record user activity.
 It keeps all your data locally so you can see and control what is being logged.

-IntelliJ plugins are usually written in Java and they use xml plus Java API of IntelliJ platform.
+IntelliJ plugins are usually written in Java and they use a bit of xml plus Java API of IntelliJ platform.
 Activity Tracker is not like that at all.
 In the first place, it mostly ignores standard xml configuration and uses [LivePlugin](https://github.com/dkandalov/live-plugin) Groovy API instead.
-Ignoring the details from plugin point of view this means that in addition to standard Java APIs it has to interface with LivePlugin Groovy APIs.
+From plugin point of view this means that in addition to standard Java APIs it has to interface with LivePlugin Groovy API.
-Another difference with standard plugins is that Activity Tracker was itself written in Groovy.
+Secondly, Activity Tracker was itself written in Groovy.

 Writing plugins in Groovy is not a common practice.
 At the time the main motivation for me was to use programming language more exciting than Java 6.
 These days IntelliJ uses Java 8 and Kotlin is "officially approved" language for writing plugins.
 So migrating from Groovy to Kotlin was not only about having fun but also about moving to standard technology.

 #### No 'new' keyword